wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include important.html content="Ingestion policies **do not** support metrics from external services.
 You **CANNOT** use ingestion policies to monitor PPS usage for services such as the Amazon Web Services, Google Cloud Platform, Microsoft Azure, Snowflake, VMware vRealize Operations Cloud, New Relic, Datadog, and AppDynamics integrations."%}

-For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).
+For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Usage integration](wavefront_monitoring.html).

 ## Ingestion Policy Basics

-Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Wavefront service.
+Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Operations for Applications service.
 For example, you can create a policy for a group of new hires.
 You can also create a policy for one or more source virtual machines.
 Also, you can set a Points per Second (PPS) limit for the policy and create an alert, so that you can receive notifications if the PPS usage exceeds certain thresholds of the limit.

 Tracking the PPS usage by ingestion policy can help you understand how the overall usage is distributed and whether a particular team will need more PPS in the future or will need to reduce their overhead ingestions.